lexbor/docs/source/examples/encoding/single/decode/validate.md

 # UTF-8 Decoding and Validation Example

-This article explains an example of decoding and validating a UTF-8 string, using the Lexbor library.
+This article explains an example of decoding and validating a UTF-8 string, using the `lexbor` library.
 The source file for this code example is [lexbor/encoding/single/decode/validate.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/encoding/single/decode/validate.c).
 The primary objective of this code is to demonstrate how to properly decode a UTF-8 encoded string, handle decoding errors, and output both valid code points